Last Updated on February 18, 2023

 There are many great places to stay in Anna Maria Island

-I’ve stayed at Tropic Isle a couple of times that I’ve stayed on the island.
+I’ve stayed at Tropic Isle a couple of times that I’ve stayed on the island and it’s a great option.
 It’s a 4-star hotel and although the accommodations on the island can be expensive, Tropic Isle is pretty reasonable.

-I like staying here and recommend it because it’s a relatively small place, has a nice pool, and is just across the street from the beach!
+I like staying here and recommend it because it’s a fun place for the whole family and is a relatively small hotel.
+It also has a nice pool, and is just across the street from the beach!

 It’s at the northern end of Bradenton Beach so centrally located on Anna Maria Island.